-It is therefore far better to try and prevent these diseases from being contracted than having to deal with the potential consequences and the simplest strategy is the following:
+It is therefore far better to try and prevent these diseases from being contracted than having to deal with the potential consequences, and the simplest strategy is the following:

 2. Prevention of Heartworm

 Prevention of Heartworm begins at least 1 month before departure and continues monthly until at least one treatment after returning to the UK.
 If an animal is currently on monthly lungworm prevention, then is also covered against heartworm.
-These include: Milpro chewable tablets, Nexgard Spectra chewable tablets, and Advocate spot-on treatment.
+These include Milpro chewable tablets, Nexgard Spectra chewable tablets, and Advocate spot-on treatment.

 3. Prevention of Babesia, Anaplasma, and Ehrlichia

-Prevention of Babesia, Anaplasma, and Ehrlichia begins at least 24 hours before departure and continues regularly (monthly or every three months depending on product) until after returning to the UK.
+Prevention of Babesia, Anaplasma, and Ehrlichia begins at least 24 hours before departure and continues regularly (monthly or every three months depending on the product) until after returning to the UK.
 If an animal is currently on oral tick prevention, then is also covered against exotic ticks.
-These include: Bravecto chewable tablets and Nexgard Spectra chewable tablets.
+These include Bravecto chewable tablets and Nexgard Spectra chewable tablets.

 4. Reduce exposure